-Farai Simoyi from Netflix’s ‘Next in Fashion’ weighs in on that controversial streetwear episode
+Farai Simoyi from Netflix’s ‘Next In Fashion’ weighs in on that controversial streetwear episode

 “Being on the show and learning about the other designers—there’s streetwear in China, and there’s streetwear in Korea, and there’s also streetwear in Africa, where I’m from, so I feel like streetwear is defined by the culture that you’re from,” she said.
 “I think it’s something that can’t be taken away from anybody because it’s something each individual person has to own.”

-The winners of the streetwear challenge on the controversial episode of Next in Fashion were Minju and Angel.
-Minju is based in South Korea, and Angel in China, though she was trained at the prestigious Central Saint Martins in London.
-Their winning design was an oversized, parachute-like windbreaker—just the type of abstract piece that you can imagine being sold by a luxury brand for way too much money.
+The winners of the streetwear challenge on the controversial episode of Next In Fashion were Minju and Angel.
+Minju is based in South Korea and Angel in China, though she was trained at the prestigious Central Saint Martins in London.
+Their winning design was an oversize, parachute-like windbreaker—just the type of abstract piece that you can imagine being sold by a luxury brand for way too much money.

 That’s called irony.